jjgonecrypto/browserify-bower-mocha-phantomjs-example/README.md

-Browserify with Bower, Mocha & Phantom
+Browserify with Bower, Mocha, Phantom and Handlebars
 ==========

 Install